PPCC-CareerStart-CyberSecurity/RabbitPie/README.md

 Now think about the possibilities of a wireless connection to a Bash Bunny at 1/10 the cost.
 As an instructor, I'm thinking 'bad-ass presentation clicker', but you probably have other ideas.

+Basic tutorial to setup a WiFi access point on a RPi0W (https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md)

+NOTE: if your Pi suggests removing libjpeg at any point during this process, politely decline.

+NOTE: At this time, the instructions for creating a bridge won't work, because HID mode disables usb0

 Anyway, this is very much a work in progress.